Lau01/Project3-Frontend/README.md

 A trip planner project.
 [Live Link](https://how-to-trip.herokuapp.com/#/search "Live link").
 This is the Repo for the React front end.
 The back end repo which is used to make API requests and storing user data is [here](https://github.com/Lau01/Project3-backend).

 ### Inspirations and background
 I remember the first utility app I had used was TripView.
 I decided to make a web app that was similar and looked into the TfNSW Trip Planner API.
-I had to dissect the JSON given and choose how to display that data in React.
+I had to dissect the JSON data given and choose how to display that data in React.
 I also wanted to display the data on a Google Maps Component.

+If you would try the site with as a logged-in user without signing up use these details:
+username: test
+email: test@test.com
+password: chicken

 Here is a preview of the site:
 ![How-To-Trip Image Preview](https://github.com/Lau01/Project3-Frontend/raw/master/public/site_preview.png "How-To-Trip Image Preview")